idfyed/sample-node-app/README.md

 ### Build and Run with Docker Compose

 If you have `docker-compose` available you can build and run in one command.
-Chnage to the root of the repository and issue `docker-compose up`.
+Change to the root of the repository and issue `docker-compose up`.

-To access the application point your browser to `https://[IP OF DOCKER HOST]:3000`.
-You can find out the IP of the docker host using `docker-machine ip`.
+To access the application point your browser to `https://localhost:3000`.

 ## Application structure